Jitec-Mebin/colab-image-classification-one-click/README.md

-# Google colab-image-classification-one-click
+# Google colab-image-classification- custom - data- one-click
 colab image classification -can use for any classification model

 simple CNN model

-just open in colab and run only for study purpose
+just open with colab and run.... only for study purpose